puehcl/vollbremsung/README.md

 Additionally, `vollbremsung` can set the MP4 title tag to the filename via the `--title` option, in case the old file title metadata is somewhat misshampen.

+Per default the `m4v` file extension is used to indicate that the files contain video content.
+It turned out that some TVs can't handle this extension and require plain `mp4`.
+The `--mp4-ext` option will make `vollbremsung` create `mp4` files.
+You can of course rename the output files manually as well.

 If you only want to know which files would match for a given target, use the `--list-only` option.
 No processing will be done, just the matches printed.

 ### Complete list of options

     -d, --delete                     Delete source files after successful encoding --list-only                  List matching files only.
-Do not run processing -m, --move                       Move source files to <FILENAME>.old after encoding -r, --recursive                  Process subdirectories recursively as well -t, --title                      Set the MP4 metadata title tag to the filename --x264-preset [PRESET]       Set the x264-preset.
+Do not run processing --mp4-ext                    Use 'mp4' as file extension instead of 'm4v' -m, --move                       Move source files to <FILENAME>.old after encoding -r, --recursive                  Process subdirectories recursively as well -t, --title                      Set the MP4 metadata title tag to the filename --x264-preset PRESET         Set the x264-preset.
 Default is: veryfast --version                    Show program version information
     -h, --help                       Show this message